 January 2, 1979: Entrepreneurs Dan Bricklin and Bob Frankston incorporate their company Software Arts to publish a little program called VisiCalc.

-For computer users who grew up with PCs and Macs in the workplace, it seems unimaginable that there was ever a time when a real distinction existed between a “work” and “home” computer, aside from the software that it ran.
+For people who grew up with PCs and Macs in the workplace, it might seem unimaginable that there was a time when a real distinction existed between “work” and “home” computers, aside from the software the machines ran.

 In fact, in the early days of personal computers, many in business viewed them as hobbyist devices that didn’t compare favorably to the mainframes companies routinely used.
 On a technical level, they didn’t.